rpellerin/rpellerin.github.io/content/greece.md

 - Explored Oia, Fira and Imerovigli on foot.
 - We did a [5-hour-long boat cruise from the old port of Fira, to the Volcano, then Hot Springs, then Thirasia, and back](https://www.santorini-view.com/boat-volcano-tours/volcano-boat-tour-including-hot-springs-therasia-caldera-boats/).
 100% recommended.
 Only 35 euros.
 Great value for money.
 We had a lot of fun exploring the volcano and swimming in the hot springs.
 There was nothing special about Thirasia but it was still nice to visit.

 All in all, Greece was fun!
-I'll happily go again.
+It seemed extremely popular among French people.
+I swear, 1 out of 3 tourists was French.
+Still, I'll happily go again.
 Next time on different islands.
 Going from island to island is fairly easy thanks to the many daily ferries.